 Get down with the lingo

 AreaThe amount of space within the boundaries of a two-dimensional shape, reported in square units (like miles2 or feet2).
-Area is essentially space, but don't go around saying things like, "area-ships," "area cadets," or the area-bar.
+Area is essentially space, but don't go around saying things like "area-ships," "area-cadets," or the "area-bar" on your keyboard.

 Area Addition PostulateThe assumption that we can add areas together.
 This is what allows us to find the areas of weird-looking polygons by breaking them up into simpler ones.
 The total area is equal to the sum of its individual parts.
 Just make sure the parts don't overlap or leave any gaps.